-Case Study: How ACE Grew Enrollment by 20% through Climb Financing
+Climb Case Study: How American College of Education Grew Enrollment by 20%

 How American College of Education increased enrollment*

-American College of Education is a fully-online post-secondary school offering a variety of degrees in Education from Certificates to Doctorate degrees.
-ACE aims to deliver an education that is not only affordable but also exceptional.
+American College of Education is a fully-online post-secondary school offering a variety of degrees in Education and Healthcare.
+ACE aims to deliver an education that is not only exceptional but also affordable.

 They do this in part by decreasing their reliance on Title IV financing, and opting for more affordable, technology-driven loan options through Climb Credit.